-For accessibility purposes, nonconforming buildings are considered new buildings and shall be brought into compliance with the edition of the CCR, Title 24 under which the conversion project is submitted.
+For accessibility purposes, nonconforming buildings are considered new buildings and shall be brought into compliance with the edition of Title 24, CCR under which the conversion project is submitted.
 This section is not applicable to facilities that are for student housing and that do not contain any educational programming functions.